xcompact3d/Incompact3d/INSTALL_CMAKE.md

      $ -- MPI EXEC: ~/my_correct_path_to_mpiexec

-If the path is not correct you might have problems in running *CTest*
+If the path is not correct you might have problems in running *CTest*.
+To solve the issue do the following
+  * run *ccmake* at the root of the build directory

+     $ ccmake .

+  * Toggle the advance mode by hitting *t*
+  * Look for the *MPIEXEC_EXECUTABLE* and set it up pointing to the correct *mpiexec*